State of the Science Workshop on Wildlife and Offshore Wind Energy

 Advanced Non-extractive Techniques for Resource Assessment for Offshore Wind Workshop

-This workshop will be taking place at the venue from 1-5 pm on Tuesday, July 26th, free of charge and open to all workshop attendees with prior registration (though registration capacity is limited).
-Organized by the Responsible Offshore Science Alliance (ROSA), this workshop will include a series of talks on different techniques currently in use, as well as panels to promote discussions of adaptation of existing strategies.
-Question-and-answer periods will also be held for audience participation, which will include remote attendance.
+This workshop, organized by the Responsible Offshore Science Alliance (ROSA), included a series of talks on different resource assessment techniques currently in use, as well as panels to promote discussions of adaptation of existing strategies.

 Assessment of wildlife and fishery resources with proposed and permitted wind energy areas is an expected requirement for offshore wind development.
 Common techniques for assessing presence and abundance of fishery resources include many forms of extractive techniques, such as gillnets, otter trawls, and ventless traps.
 These techniques may expose protected species in wind lease areas to risk of takes or other interactions.
 Consequently, the application process for sampling permits may be extended and even lead to reduced sampling prior to construction activities.

 Researchers tasked with measuring resource abundance have in some cases modified sampling strategies to focus on non-extractive techniques with lower risk to protected species.
 Often, these techniques employ advanced or less-familiar techniques.
 This workshop aims to identify and to share the state of the art in non-extractive advanced sampling techniques for fisheries resources in wind energy areas.